openstreetmap/openstreetmap-website/INSTALL.md

 gem install bundler
 ```

 You should now be able to proceed with the rest of the installation.
-If you're on MacOSX, make sure you set up the [config override for the libxml2 location])(#macosx-bundle-config) _after_ installing bundler.
+If you're on MacOSX, make sure you set up the [config override for the libxml2 location](#macosx-bundle-config) _after_ installing bundler.